python/cpython/Doc/library/xmlrpclib.rst

    :exc:`ProtocolError` used to signal an error in the HTTP/HTTPS transport layer.
    Both :exc:`Fault` and :exc:`ProtocolError` derive from a base class called :exc:`Error`.
-Note that even though starting with Python 2.2 you can subclass builtin types, the xmlrpclib module currently does not marshal instances of such subclasses.
+Note that even though starting with Python 2.2 you can subclass built-in types, the xmlrpclib module currently does not marshal instances of such subclasses.

    When passing strings, characters special to XML such as ``<``, ``>``, and ``&``